The First Time You See Perito Moreno Glacier, You Understand Why People Travel

 Stand on the walkway.
 Listen to the groaning, cracking, thundering wall of ancient ice.
 Watch a piece the size of your apartment fall 60 meters and explode into the lake.

-And understand — as I finally did, after five months of travel and decades of casual tourism — that this is why we go places.
-Not for the photos.
-Not for the stories.
-But for the moments when something bigger than our daily lives reminds us that the world is old and strange and beautiful, and that we are very, very small.
+And understand — the way travelers do, somewhere past the photos and the stories — that this is why we go places.
+For the moments when something bigger than our daily lives reminds us that the world is old and strange and beautiful, and that we are very, very small.

-The bus left.
-I pressed my forehead against the glass and watched the glacier shrink in the distance until it disappeared behind the lenga trees.
+The bus pulls away.
+Press your forehead against the glass and watch the glacier shrink into the distance until it disappears behind the lenga trees.